arief25ramadhan/pointnet-classification/README.md

 ### 1.1.
 Dataset

-We use the Princeton 3D Shapenets Data of 10 classes (ModelNet10) which consists of daily objects such as chair, table, and plane.
+We use the Princeton 3D Shapenets data of 10 classes (ModelNet10) which consists of daily objects such as chair, table, and plane.
 The link to the dataset can be found [here](https://3dshapenets.cs.princeton.edu/).

 ```plaintext
 Dataset: 3D Shapenets (ModelNet10)